-How to Make Friends in Summer School
+How to Make Friends at a Summer School

 What truly makes an international summer school memorable is the wide range of people you will meet.
 Studying abroad provides a wonderful opportunity to make new friends and build a global network of peers.
 It’s unlike anything you would find at home!